 If you want an exit-intent pop-up for desktop, a pop-up to show up after X seconds, or one to show up after X seconds of inactivity, Instapage falls short — unfortunately.

-This was a minor drawback for us initially when we were on our 14-day trial, but we stuck with Instapage after shopping for 3rd party pop-up software.
+This was a minor drawback for us initially when we were on our 14-day trial, but we stuck with Instapage after shopping for 3rd party pop-up software (we chose ConvertBox for their lifetime deal).
 More on this in the integrations section coming up.

 After you’ve designed a few landing pages, you’ll want to make them reachable by assigning a domain to your pages.